MuellerA/Led-Clock/README.md

 </ol>

 <h2>Security</h2>
-<p>By default the Clock uses https for communication.
-This can be disabled in Clock.ino (#define HTTPS HTTPS_None), it might be necessary if you want to use OTA updates.</p>
+<p>By default the Clock does not use https for communication, it's too slow.
+Https can be enabled in Clock.ino (#define HTTPS ...).</p>
 <p>The repository contains a certificate and private key, but you should use your own.
 To create and upload them:</p>
 <ol>
   <li>Run the script "source/make-cert.sh" to create the certificate file "cert.der" and the private key file "key.der".
 The script requires <a href="https://www.openssl.org/">OpenSSL</a> to be installed.</li>